The Dunwich Horror: Plot

-Wilbur ventures to Miskatonic University in Arkham to procure their copy of the Necronomicon – Miskatonic's library is one of only a handful in the world to stock an original.
+Wilbur ventures to Miskatonic University in Arkham to procure their copy of the Necronomicon—Miskatonic's library is one of only a handful in the world to stock that book.
 The Necronomicon has spells that Wilbur can use to summon the Old Ones, but his family's copy is damaged and lacks the page he needs to open the "door".
 When the librarian, Dr. Henry Armitage, refuses to release the university's copy to him (and, by sending warnings to other libraries, thwarts Wilbur's efforts to consult their copies), Wilbur breaks into the library under the cover of night to steal it.
 A guard dog, maddened by Wilbur's alien body odor, attacks with unusual ferocity and kills him.
 When Armitage and two other professors, Warren Rice and Francis Morgan, arrive on the scene, they see Wilbur's semi-human corpse before it melts completely, leaving no evidence.

 With Wilbur dead, no one attends to the mysterious presence growing in the Whateley farmhouse.
 Early one morning, the farmhouse explodes, and the thing, a towering, invisible monster, rampages across Dunwich, leaving huge prints the size of tree trunks.
 The monster eventually makes forays into inhabited areas.
 The invisible creature terrorizes Dunwich for several days, killing two families and several policemen, until Armitage, Rice, and Morgan arrive with the knowledge and weapons needed to kill it.
 The use of a magic powder renders the monster visible just long enough to send one of the crew into shock.
 It babbles in an alien tongue, then screams for help from its father Yog-Sothoth in English just before the spell destroys it, leaving a massive burned area.
 In the end, its nature is revealed: it was Wilbur's twin brother, but it "looked more like the father than he [Wilbur] did."